Metallic and GDPR Compliance

 Requesting the data processing agreement

 In accordance with GDPR, our relation with customers (data controllers) is governed by the Data Protection Addendum (DPA).
-View Metallic’s Data Processing Addendum.
+View Commvault and Metallic’s Data Processing Addendum.